Natasha Stott Despoja: Post-political career

-In November 2020, Stott Despoja was elected to the UN Committee on the Elimination of Discrimination against Women, becoming the first Australian member in 28 years.
+In November 2020, she was elected to the UN Committee on the Elimination of Discrimination against Women, becoming the first Australian member in 28 years.

+In 2022, she delivered the Hugh Stretton Oration at the University of Adelaide.
+She was also a nominee for South Australia's Australian of the Year.

+In March 2024, Stott Despoja was appointed as South Australia's Royal Commissioner into Domestic, Family, and Sexual Violence, after the Royal Commission into Domestic, Family and Sexual Violence had been announced by Premier Peter Malinauskas in December 2023.
+On 1 July 2024, she began her role as royal commissioner.
+On 19 August 2025 the Royal Commission published its 600-page report, which included 136 recommendations for changes.

 Writing

-Stott Despoja has authored a large number of essays, reports and non-fiction works on a range of topics, both during and since her political career.
+Stott Despoja has authored a large number of essays, reports, and non-fiction works on a range of topics, both during and since her political career.

 In March 2019 she published On Violence, with the publisher's blurb asking "Why is violence against women endemic, and how do we stop it?".
 Stott Despoja posits that violence against women is "Australia's national emergency", with one woman dying at the hands of her partner or someone she knows every week.
 This violence is preventable, and that we need to "create a new normal".

 Honours and accolades

 In 1999, she was appointed a Global Leader for Tomorrow by the World Economic Forum (WEF).

 Despoja was awarded a Member of the Order of Australia in June 2011 for her "service to the Parliament of Australia, particularly as a Senator for South Australia, through leadership roles with the Australian Democrats, to education, and as a role model for women".

 She is as of April 2019 listed as one of the "Gender Equality Top 100" by the UK organisation Apolitical.

 In June 2019 Despoja was appointed as an Officer of the Order of Australia for her "distinguished service to the global community as an advocate for gender equality, and through roles in a range of organisations".